Sarah Selwyn: Life in New Zealand

-In 1844 Bishop Selwyn began moving St John's College south to Tāmaki in eastern Auckland (now the suburb of Meadowbank, and in June 1846 she moved with her two sons onto the campus.
+In 1844 Bishop Selwyn began moving St John's College south to West Tamaki, east of Auckland, and in June 1846 she moved with her two sons onto the campus.
 There she supervised and trained the married Māori converts and their children.
 She also started a primary school that enrolled the local children of the European settlers (the Pākehā) as well.
 The two women served as proof-readers for the College Press as it began producing parts of the Bible as well as schoolbooks in Māori.
 While the Bishop was away, Sarah Selwyn conducted the weekly audit of supplies for the college and maintained the schedule for the college schooner that was used for transportation.
 She oversaw the behaviour of the students as they worked to acculturate to the use of British clothes, accoutrements and manners as well as hostess for the many visitors interested in the college.
 Meanwhile, in buildings bought by Bishop Selwyn, the missionaries Margaret Kissling and her husband George Kissling established a Māori girls boarding school in Kohimarama (near Mission Bay) nearby until a fire destroyed it.
 In 1851 the Kisslings established St Stephen's School for Native Girls in Parnell which was funded by the New Zealand Female Aborigines Washing Establishment.
 When the Bishop expanded St Stephen's to serve as a theological school for male Māori, Margaret was supported by Mary Ann Martin and Sarah Selwyn as she took on the training of the candidates' wives and children.

 In 1848, the Selwyns sent their seven-year-old son William, and then in 1853 ten-year-old John, to England to attend school at Eton College and Trinity College, Cambridge.
 Meanwhile, the Bishop's mission to Melanesia had more fully developed and the Melanesian Mission was founded in 1849.
 Sarah Selwyn supported this work as a teacher herself during her travels to the various islands with her husband.
 At Norfolk Island she was presented with a surf board her students had made.

 By August 1850, Sarah's cousin Caroline Abraham had migrated to Auckland with her new husband the Rev. Charles Abraham who became the Master of the English department of St John's College.
 While the Abrahams lived there, the college campus expanded.
 The panorama drawn by Caroline Abraham sometime in 1851 shows that the campus included: a printing office; a wash house; the Bishop's house (a two-storied stone building); English school; dining hall; a kitchen; the Māori adult school (a two-storey building which included the weaving room and a surgery); St John's College Chapel with a belfry on its gabled roof; two school buildings; the stables as an outbuilding to the tall half-timbered weaver's house; and, a well near two more houses and the carpenter's shop.